funkfinger/wigg.in/_posts/2015-09-30-platformio-investigation.md

 ---
-layout: default
+layout: post
 title: "PlatformIO Investigation"
 comments: true
 date: 2015-09-30 23:52:26
-categories: [platformio,arduino,avr,es8266]
+categories: [platformio, arduino, avr, es8266]
 ---

 While looking around for a good [library to parse JSON](https://github.com/bblanchon/ArduinoJson) on an Arduino, I bumped into [PlatformIO](http://platformio.org/).
 This seems to address a problem I've been struggling with – library / board management.

 I had to update my OS X Homebrew install of Python to get this working (I really needed to do that anyway) and I needed to install this using `sudo` - `sudo pip install -U platformio`.
 Because of `virtualenv`, I also had to `gpip install -U pip setuptools` - which is using a 'global' version of the Python pip command.
 Modifications to my `.bashrc` file were required...